Shaneajm/Shaneajm/README.md

 ## I'm a student and coding hobbyist.
 - 🎮 I run a CS:GO gaming community called [Viquity][website]!
-- 🚀 I’m currently contributing to CS:GO League - A self-hosted CS:GO matchmaking service. 🤣
+- 🚀 I’m currently contributing to [CS:GO League][leaguegh] - A self-hosted CS:GO matchmaking service. 🤣
 - 🥅 2020 Goals: Learn JavaScript and more HTML/CSS.

 ### Connect with me: